Actor Michael Caine, 85, On His Long Career: 'The Alternative Was A Factory'

 On working through crippling stage fright, to the point that it regularly made him sick

 'Cause I couldn't help it.
 I had to be an actor.
 I wanted to be an actor.
-And of course you have to remember with me, the alternative was a factory.
+And of course, you have to remember with me, the alternative was a factory.
 I mean, when I was 20, I was in the Army, and I came out of the Army ...
 I came home and I worked in a butter factory.

 On working on Swarm, a star-studded horror movie about bees